stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 3 : ChatGPT Interface
 Features/Buttons available in [ChatGPT](https://chatgpt.com/) tool (without paid or in free version).
 Icon's position may varie according to its web-version/desktop-app/mobile-app platforms.
-Basically it have the left-side panel, the model panel on top, and the prompting window on right-middle : (all the following have their own shortcut keys)
+Basically it have the left-side panel, the model panel on top (contains ChatGPT's different versions), and the prompting window on right-middle : (all the following have their own shortcut keys)
-  - Can create a 'New chat'.
+  - Can create a 'New chat' and can rename a chat title with emoji.
   - Can do '🔍Search chat' or search any old chat conversation quickly.
   - Can access [🖼ChatGPT Image Library](https://chatgpt.com/library) to generate any image.
 And it also keep tracks/records of our all past generated images, so if required any past generated images then we can access from here anytime.
   - Can access 'Projects' tab : it is the feature where we can upload multiple files and then do queries on it.
 It is mostly used for multiple-tasking purpose only.
 But this feature is for only **Paid** users.
-  - Can use '💭Temporary Chat' feature which won't appear in history tab and it won't keep in record/track.
+  - Can use '💭Temporary Chat' feature which won't appear in history tab and it won't keep any record/track/history.
-  - Can 'Share chat link' or can share our ChatGPT conversation through link : so that other people can also able to access it.
+  - Can '🔗Share chat link' or can share our ChatGPT conversation through link : so that other people can also able to access it.
   - Can 'Archive chat' or can hide any chat from the main active conversation list/tab or 'Chats' list.
   - Can create our own 'Customized ChatGPT' (PersonalizedGPT), and this feature's path is inside Setting's 'Personalization' tab.
 But we can directly access it by clicking on the profile icon.
   - Can access many ready-made pre-built [GPTs](https://chatgpt.com/gpts) versions inside ChatGPT which are built by other peoples or organizations.
 And if we bookmarks any of these GPTs tools then it will appears in the sidebar.
+It contains different ready-made GPTs for different works like SEO, content creating, coding, etc. But only **Paid** users can able to make this type of GPTs.
   - Can access [▶Sora](https://sora.chatgpt.com/) tool by ChatGPT (Plus/Pro only) to generate images & short videos through prompt/text.
   - Can access [Deep Research](https://openai.com/index/introducing-deep-research/) advanced AI-powered tool.
   - Can toggle/switch between different ChatGPT versions (e.g. ChatGPT-4, ChatGPT-4-turbo, o3, o4, o4-mini, o4-mini-high, etc.) if only we have **paid** plan.
 But free member can access only ChatGPT-3.5.